 In communities that have no ministry office, or in any community after regular office hours, there may be unique and extremely urgent situations where an individual or family has a compelling need and there are no means to meet this need.

-In emergency situations where an immediate need has been identified and where eligibility cannot be determined via a formal application, ministry staff may issue “in kind” goods or services for essential food and shelter.
+In urgent situations where an immediate need has been identified and where eligibility cannot be determined via a formal application, ministry staff may issue "in kind" goods or services for essential food and shelter.
 Ministry staff will assess immediate needs based on the criteria established in the immediate needs policy. [see Related Links – Immediate Needs]

 Note: Where an immediate need has been identified, the provision of "in kind" assistance is to be used only if at least one of the following also applies: